H.P. Nielsen

 Hans Peter Nielsen (May 21, 1859 – September 11, 1945) was a Danish-born American machinist, mechanic, engineer, fireman, and inventor who lived most of his life in Alameda, California.
-In 1910 Nielsen built the first biplane in Alameda, commissioned by Adrian J Merle.
+In 1910 Nielsen built the Merle 1910 Biplane, the first biplane in Alameda, commissioned by Adrian J Merle.
 An early adopter of automobile technology, he also believed in the potential represented by aviation.

 Nielsen was also a firefighter who innovated several firefighting devices, and was the first engineer at the Alameda Electric Light Plant.
 As a prominent member of the Alameda community his activities were frequently covered in local newspapers, often under the misspelling "Nielson."

 Early life

 Hans Peter Nielsen was born in Denmark in 1855.
 He married his wife Hansine Christine (1853 – 1925) in 1883, and the following year he traveled to the United States for the first time.
 Nielsen returned to Denmark in 1886.
 He, Hansine, and their children Augusta and Christian sailed to San Francisco in 1887 and settled in Alameda.
 The ship manifest lists Nielsen's occupation as Watchmaker.

 Nielsen became a naturalized citizen on July 27, 1892.
 He and Hansine had two more children in California: Ella and Adolph.
 As of the 1920 Census Hansine reported having given birth to 8 children, but only Augusta, Ella, and Adolph still lived.